-Teniophobia – The Fear or Disgust of Tapeworms
+Teniophobia: The Fear or Disgust of Tapeworms

-82 feet long.
-That’s the measurement of the longest tapeworm ever taken out of a person.
+Do you have an excessive fear of tapeworms?
+Why?
+Well, it could be because of stories like this: Eighty-two feet long.
+That’s the measurement of the longest tapeworm ever removed from a person.
 The poor man had this unwelcome resident in his small intestines for months or maybe years.

 No wonder many are wary of getting these parasites.
 It’s normal to shudder at the thought of eating food infested by worms.
 But what if you can’t stop worrying about getting tapeworms?
+If this fear disrupts your daily life, you may be suffering from teniophobia.

-If this fear disrupts your daily life, you may be suffering from Teniophobia.
 Phobias are hard to overcome, but your recovery starts when you decide to fight your fear.
-To beat Teniophobia, you need to learn everything about it.
+To beat teniophobia, it helps to learn everything you can about it.

 What Is Teniophobia?

-Teniophobia is the fear of tapeworms.It is derived from the Greek word “taenio,” or tapeworm, and “phobos,” meaning fear.
+Teniophobia is the fear of tapeworms.
+It is derived from the Greek terms taenio, meaning “tapeworm,” and phobos, meaning “fear.”

-Teniophobia is related to Helminthiphobia, Vermiphobia, and Scoleciphobia.
-All these terms refer to the fear of worms or being infested by them.
-Teniophobia makes a person extremely wary of tapeworms and the thought of getting them.
-In severe cases, a Teniophobic may even suffer from panic attacks.
-When you have Teniophobia, you may allow your fears to dictate your routine.
+When you have teniophobia, you may allow your fears to dictate your routine.
 You avoid situations that trigger panic.
 You don’t need to see or have tapeworms to have a reaction.
 The thought of being in that situation is enough to scare you.
 But why are people so afraid of such tiny creatures?

-What’s So Bad About Tapeworms?
+What’s So Bad about Tapeworms?

 Tapeworms are flatworms found in the intestines of animals and humans.
 They have a ribbon-like body and a small head.
-These worms have hooks and suckers to attach to our intestines.
-These parasites lay eggs that come out with human feces.
-These eggs end up in the soil, water, or unclean food.
+These worms have hooks and suckers to attach to the intestines.
+The parasites lay eggs that come out with human feces.
+These eggs end up in the soil, water, or in unclean food.
 If present in the body, they consume nutrients from digested food.
 Having internal worms can cause malnutrition and other serious illnesses.
 What’s worse, tapeworms have been known to travel to the brain.
 If this happens, the infected person may suffer from seizures, visual impairment, or even death.

 What Are the Causes of Teniophobia?

+Are you wondering, Why do I have worm phobia?
 Generally, phobias don’t have a definite cause.
 However, they are more likely to develop when influenced by genetics.
 Sometimes, this condition can be traced back to a traumatic experience.
-Let’s take a closer look at the most plausible Teniophobia causes.
+Let’s take a closer look at the most plausible teniophobia causes.

 Genetics